seancorfield/next-jdbc/doc/transactions.md

 * `(binding [next.jdbc.transaction/*nested-tx* :ignore] ...)` provides the same behavior as `clojure.java.jdbc` where nested calls are essentially ignored and only the outermost transaction takes effect,
 * `(binding [next.jdbc.transaction/*nested-tx* :prohibit] ...)` will cause any attempt to start a nested transaction to throw an exception instead; this could be a useful way to detect the potentially buggy behavior described above (for either `:allow` or `:ignore`).

- > Note: this is a **global** setting (per thread) and not related to just a single connection, so you can't use this setting if you are working with multiple databases in the same context.
+ > Note: this is a per-thread "global" setting and not related to just a single connection, so you can't use this setting if you are working with multiple databases in the same dynamic thread context (`binding`).

 ### `with-options`